Join our email list

 Brad Pomerance currently serves as host and series producer of the award-winning television program Air Land & Sea, broadcasting weekly on the national basic cable network Jewish Life Television/JLTV.
 To produce this historically driven global travel series, Brad and his intrepid crew have journeyed to Barbados, Czech, Germany, Israel, Jamaica, Japan, Malta, Morocco, Poland, Portugal, Spain, Switzerland, Taiwan, Turkey, and more.

-Brad and the Air Land & Sea team have been honored with multiple awards for their work, including “Best in Class/TV-Radio-Web” from the Religion Communicators Council, “Outstanding Religion Documentary” from the Religion News Association, and several Telly trophies.
+Brad and the Air Land & Sea team have been honored with multiple awards for their work, including from the Religion Communicators Council, the Religion News Association, the Telly’s, and the World Media Festivals.
+In connection with Brad’s recent journey to Portugal, the Air Land & Sea team garnered four awards, including 1st Place, Outstanding Religion Documentary from the Religion News Association for their episode on the Center of Portugal (featuring Trancoso, Belmonte, Tomar, Trancoso, and Viseu).

 Brad also hosts Uncovered in the Archives, a historically driven television series he developed for PBS-affiliate KVCR in Southern California.
 This award-winning program is currently in production for its second season.